untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 | `.failed` | Last parse attempt failed; exponential backoff before retry (5 s → 10 s → 20 s → max 60 s) |
 | `.unloading` | Teardown in progress; blocks re-dispatch for this tick |

-### 1. Scene Load (`loadTiledScene`)
+### 1. Scene Load (`setEntityStreamScene`)

 1. Locates and decodes the manifest JSON (no geometry parsed).
 If the manifest URL is HTTP/HTTPS, it is downloaded and cached via `RemoteAssetDownloader` before decoding.
 Tile asset URLs in the manifest are resolved relative to the manifest's base URL, so remote manifests produce remote tile URLs (e.g. `https://cdn.example.com/scene/tiles/tile_0_0.untold`).
 See [`asset_remote_streaming.md`](asset_remote_streaming.md) for the full download lifecycle.
-2. Destroys all existing scene entities and calls `GeometryStreamingSystem.shared.reset()` to clear all tile and mesh tracking sets, cancel in-flight tasks, and reset camera velocity.
+2. Resets `interiorZone` and `firstRangeTimestamps` on `GeometryStreamingSystem` so stale scene-level state from a previous scene does not bleed into the new one.
-3. Creates a default camera and directional light.
+3. Registers the supplied root entity with `TiledSceneComponent`, `LocalTransformComponent`, and `ScenegraphComponent`.
-4. Registers one lightweight stub entity per tile inside a single `withWorldMutationGate`.
+4. Registers one lightweight stub entity per tile inside a single `withWorldMutationGate`, parented under the root entity.
 Each stub receives:
    - Identity world transform
    - `LocalTransformComponent.boundingBox` set to the tile's world-space AABB
    - `TileComponent` in `.unloaded` state, with all radii and metadata from the manifest